Stremio/stremio-igdb-addon/Readme.md

 ## 4. Include IGDB API module

 Include the IDGB API module, make sure to create an account at IGDB to get a free API key for testing.
+You will set your IGDB API key in a process environment variable when you run the project.

 ```javascript
 const igdb = require('igdb-api-node').default